 Step Two: Blend or process all of the ingredients until all of they are well combined and the sauce is relatively smooth.
 It is okay if the sauce still has texture and is not completely smooth.

 Step Three: Transfer the sauce to an air-tight container and store in the fridge!

 Yes!
-I have made this recipe with and without the cheese and trust me, both versions are delicious!
+While traditional pesto is made with dairy, I have made this recipe with and without the cheese and trust me, both versions are delicious!
 Just leave out the Pecorino Romano to make a dairy free version of this basil pesto sauce.